Redux in Russian

 { type: 'LOAD_ARTICLE', response: { ... } }

 It is a common convention that actions have a constant type that helps reducers (or Stores in Flux) identify them.
-We recommend that you use strings and not Symbols for action types, because strings are serializable, and by using Symbols you make recording and replaying harder than it needs to be.
+We recommend that you use strings and not for action types, because strings are serializable, and by using Symbols you make recording and replaying harder than it needs to be.

 In Flux, it is traditionally thought that you would define every action type as a string constant: